JErBerlin/apiMessageBoard/README.md

 The sorting of data records is done also by means of these indexes, which don't store non-indexing information like the message text, so that the memory requirements are kept low.

-New messages are appended at the end of the file, provided with an automatically random generated id, that should not (probabilistically) collide with pre-existing ids.
+New messages are appended at the end of the file by hashing.

 Editing of a message is accomplished by duplicating the message (this means duplicating its id and cloning all the other fields excepting the text), and its text field being updated with a new string (this is in fact the only editable field).